 - Underestimating context — The AI knows nothing about your situation.
 What seems obvious to you isn't obvious to it.

-- Single prompt for complex task — Break it down.
+- Single prompt for complex tasks — Break it down.
 A 500-word prompt is often less effective than 5 chained 100-word prompts.

 - Ignoring iteration — Prompt engineering is iterative by nature.
-The first try is rarely the right one.
+The first attempt is rarely the right one.
 Refine, test, improve.

 - Confusing length with quality — A long prompt isn't necessarily better.
 Clarity and precision matter more than word count.

-- Neglecting cultural specificity — AIs are mostly trained on English content.
-In French, specify the context (French law, French-speaking market, cultural references) to avoid generic responses.
+- Neglecting cultural specificity — AI models are predominantly trained on English-language content.
+Specify the context (local laws, local market, cultural references) to avoid generic responses.

 Prompt engineering isn't reserved for technical experts.
 Here's how to progress: